TimidRobot/cmc/README.rst

 Install
 =======

-1. `Install Homebrew`_ — The missing package manager for OS X
+1. `Install Homebrew`_ — The missing package manager for macOS
 2. Add the cmc "tap" and install cmc::

     brew tap ClockworkNet/cmc